DaianaArena/react-zoho-widget-boilerplate/README.md

 **Note: In the 'dist' folder you will find the .zip file that you can upload to your CRM!**

+## How to test the widget in your CRM

+To test the widget in your CRM you have to open your Settings and go to:

+`Widgets>New Widget` Then you select the external host and paste your localhost server (you can get it from the npm start command)

 ## How to install the widget in your CRM